 - 3 Hershey bars, broken up

-Meanwhile, cream the butter, shortening, and sugars together.
+- Meanwhile, cream the butter, shortening, and sugars together.
 Add in eggs and vanilla and beat well until light and creamy.
 Stir in flour, salt and baking soda just until combined.
-Then mix in the chocolate chips and marshmallows by hand.
+Then mix in the chocolate chips and 2 cups of the marshmallows by hand.

 Like what you see here?
 Be sure to sign up to join my mailing list so you don't miss out on more recipes like this one!